1939 Auckland Rugby League season: Auckland players chosen for New Zealand tour of England and France

 In July the New Zealand team to tour England and France was named in 3 stages.
-The following players from Auckland were selected:- Bob Banham (Mount Albert), Tom Chase (Manukau), Jack Hemi (Manukau), Ross Jones (North Shore), Arthur Kay, Bert Leatherbarrow, Hawea Mataira (City), Arthur McInnarney (Mount Albert), George Mitchell (Richmond), Harold Milliken (Papakura), Laurie Mills (Richmond), Pita Ririnui (Manukau), Verdun Scott (North Shore), Jack Smith, Dave Solomon (Richmond), Ivor Stirling (North Shore), Wally Tittleton (Richmond).
+The following players from Auckland were selected:- Bob Banham (Mount Albert), Tommy Chase (Manukau), Jack Hemi (Manukau), Ross Jones (North Shore), Arthur Kay, Bert Leatherbarrow, Hawea Mataira (City), Arthur McInnarney (Mount Albert), George Mitchell (Richmond), Harold Milliken (Papakura), Laurie Mills (Richmond), Pita Ririnui (Manukau), Verdun Scott (North Shore), Jack Smith (North Shore), Dave Solomon (Richmond), Ivor Stirling (North Shore), Wally Tittleton (Richmond).
 The Auckland Rugby League chairman, Mr. G. Grey Campbell was appointed co-manager for the tour, along with Mr. J.A.
 Redwood.
 On July 15 a complimentary dinner was held at Hotel Auckland in the evening to farewell the managers and Auckland players selected.
-The team was toasted by Mr. J.A.
-Lee, M.P., and replied to by Bob Banham and Hawea Mataira.
+The team was toasted by Mr. John A. Lee, M.P., and replied to by Bob Banham and Hawea Mataira.
 Each of “the Auckland players was presented with a travelling case on behalf” of Auckland Rugby League.
 Campbell withdrew as co-manager on July 23 following several medical checks on his health.
 He “had recently had a severe attack of influenza, and the doctors were unanimously of the opinion that it would not be in the best interests of his health to undertake such a strenuous tour at the present time” He was replaced as co-manager by Mr. R. Doble who was the Auckland delegate to the New Zealand Rugby League Council.

 On July 22 at Carlaw Park during the afternoon of regular club matches the Auckland players were farewelled by all the junior teams.

 The schoolboys marched in their playing gear and “formed huge letters N.Z. in the background”.
 Members of the New Zealand team “assembled in front of the grandstand and a loud speaker system was used to carry the farewell messages of a dozen speakers”.
 The New Zealand Herald reported that “a feature of the occasion was the dedication in Māori of the New Zealand ensign and the ceremony was carried out by Mr. T.P.
 Kewene, on behalf of the Māori Control Board.
-The address was interpreted by Mr. P.K.
-Paikea, M.P. for the Northern Māori district, as an incantation of guidance and blessing to the team when abroad.
+The address was interpreted by Mr. Paraire Karaka Paikea, M.P. for the Northern Māori district, as an incantation of guidance and blessing to the team when abroad.
 Presentations were made to Verdun Scott, Arthur McInnarney and Laurie Mills by Mr. R. Newport on behalf of the Schoolboys’ Association for being the first ever products of the Auckland Rugby League school grades to “earn national honours with a team going overseas”.
-The ceremony concluded with Mr. J.A.
-Lee, M.P., president of the ARL leading singing of “For They Are Jolly Good Fellows”, and George Nepia and other Māori players singing “Till We Meet Again”.
+The ceremony concluded with Mr. John A. Lee, M.P., president of the ARL leading singing of “For They Are Jolly Good Fellows”, and George Nēpia and other Māori players singing “Till We Meet Again”.